Choose the attractions you would like to see and let us sort out your day.

 Click here for the full press release.

-The special exhibition will feature the Apollo 11 command module Columbia, the only portion of the historic spacecraft to complete the first mission to land a man on the moon and safely return him to Earth, as well as more than 20 one-of-a-kind artifacts from the historic mission, including:
+The special exhibition will feature the Apollo 11 command module Columbia, the only portion of the historic spacecraft to complete the first mission to land men on the Moon and safely return him to Earth, as well as more than 20 one-of-a-kind artifacts from the historic mission, including:

 Apollo 11: The interior of the Apollo 11 Command Module.

-Star Chart: The chart shows the positions of the sun, moon and stars at the time Apollo 11 was scheduled to leave Earth’s orbit and head for the moon.
+Star Chart: This chart shows the positions of the Sun, Moon, and stars at the time Apollo 11 was scheduled to leave Earth orbit and head for the Moon.

 Rucksack #1, Survival Kit: One of two rucksacks filled with equipment to help the crew survive for up to 48 hours in the event of an emergency landing somewhere on Earth.
 The kit includes three water containers, a radio beacon and spare battery, three pairs of sunglasses, six packages of desalting chemicals, a seawater desalter kit, two survival lights, a machete and two bottles of sunscreen.

 Aldrin’s Extravehicular Visor: Buzz Aldrin wore this outer helmet while on the surface of the Moon.
 It fitted over his clear pressure-bubble helmet.

 Aldrin’s Extravehicular Gloves: These gloves have an outer, cut-resistant shell of Chromel-R fabric across the hands to prevent fatal air leaks caused by handling sharp objects and gauntlets to protect against solar heating.
 The blue fingertips were made of silicone rubber to provide more sensitivity for touching.

 For more information on this exhibition, visit the Smithsonian website.